erikajdavid/erikaDavidProjectOne/README.md

 - Refine details of overall landing page.
 - Create more consistency with font styling.
 - Look over mixins and look for new mixin and/or resuseable code opportunities.
+- Revisit SVGs.
+Make sure you can figure it out before using FA fonts.
+Using FA fonts would only be to keep the HTML code shorter.
-- Revisit SVGs and bottom of footer alignment issue.
+- Revisit bottom of footer alignment issue.
-- Time allowing, create a branch to see how you would go about the project the second time.
+- Time permitting, create a branch to see how you would go about the project the second time around.

+## To do:
+- Create contact page, but finalize the landing page before proceeding.
+- Media queries for multiple devices, all the way down to 320px.
+- Experiment with animations and transitions in a seperate branch.